annzc/termux-neovim/README.md

 ```bash
 $ ./install
 ```
-Wait the installation proccess, and pray, hope it will not throw any error
+Wait the installation proccess, and pray, hope it will not throw any error.

 ### was inspired by:
 [ChristianChiarulli/nvim](https://github.com/ChristianChiarulli/nvim)